 Trademark protection is available for any sign which is capable of distinguishing the goods and services of one enterprise from those of others.
 These signs include, inter alia, words, including personal names, letters and numerals, figurative signs (“device marks”), colours and colour combinations, three-dimensional shapes, including the shape of the goods or their packaging.
 Different from registered trademark rights, protection of use-based trademark rights has not been harmonised in Europe and is thus subject to the laws of each Member State.
 Trademark protection is the most significant part of the law relating to the protection of distinctive signs.
 Distinctive signs include, in addition to trademarks, trade names, which identify and distinguish undertakings, trade dress, which provides for the protection of the overall appearance, presentation or get-up of a product, and geographical indications, which identify and distinguish goods or services as to their geographical origin.

-Trademarks are IP rights constituting often some of the most important and valuable assets of their proprietors.
-Trademarks represent the goodwill of enterprise which makes use of them.
-Trademarks are essential in market economies, fostering market transparency, permitting their owners to create a direct link with consumers, allowing consumers to identify and memorise the products and services they prefer, thus contribu-ting to a system of fair and undistorted competition.
+Trademarks are IP rights often constituting some of the most important and valuable assets of their proprietors.
+Furthermore, trademarks represent the goodwill of the enterprise which makes use of them.
+Trademarks are essential in market economies as they on the one hand, foster market transparency and, permit their owners to create a direct link with consumers, and on the other hand allow consumers to identify and memorise the products and services they prefer.
+Therefore, trademarks contribute to a system of fair and undistorted competition.

 Trademark law in Europe comprises both European Union (EU) legislation as well as the national laws of the 28 Member States of the Union on the protection of marks.

-The European Union Trademark Regulation (EUTMR) of June 2017 (Regulation (EU) 2017/1001) allows for the registration of EU trademarks offering EU wide protection.
-EUtrademarks are administered by the EU’s trademarks and designs office, the European Union Intellectual Property Office (EUIPO), located in Alicante, Spain.
-The EUTMR coexists with national trademarks laws, which have been substantially harmonised as regards substantive law in 1988 by the First Directive to approximate the laws of the Member States relating to trademarks.
-(Trademarks Directive) (in 2008 codified as Directive 2008/95/EC)nd in 5015 the three Bene-lux countries having established a common trademark system in 1970, there are 26 different national trademark regimes in the European Union.
+The European Union Trademark Regulation (EUTMR) of June 2017 (Regulation (EU) 2017/1001) allows for the registration of EU trademarks offering EU-wide protection.
+EU trademarks are administered by the EU’s trademarks and designs office, the European Union Intellectual Property Office (EUIPO), located in Alicante, Spain.
+The EUTMR coexists with national trademarks laws, which have been substantially harmonised as regards substantive law in 1988 by the First Directive to approxi-mate the laws of the Member States relating to trademarks (Trademarks Directive: codified as Directive 2008/95/EC in 2008 and recast as Directive (EU) 2015/2436 in 2015).
+With the three Benelux countries having established a common trademark system in 1970, there are 26 different national trademark regimes in the European Union.
 The German Trademark Act of 1994 has implemented the Directive but is, in addition, a comprehensive law providing for protection of all distinctive signs.
-The Act for Implementation of the Trade Marks Directive will implement the Directive 2015 into German law.
+The Act for Implementation of the Trade Marks Directive implements the Directive 2015 into German law.

 The requirements for obtaining trademark protection through registration in Europe are substantially the same in all Member States and in the EU trademark system.

 Trademark protection is available for all kinds of signs capable of distinguishing goods or services of one undertaking from those of others.
-These signs include traditional marks such as words, names, and figurative marks, but also to shapes and colours and colour combinations, and even non-visible signs such as sounds.
-Until to date a trademark must be capable of being represented graphically.
-Case law has interpreted this condition strictly and requires the representation to be clear, precise, self-contained, easily accessible, intelligible, durable and objective.
-As from January 14, 2019, the requirement of graphical representation of a trademark will be removed.
+These signs include traditional marks such as words, names, and figurative marks, but also shapes and colours and colour combinations, and even non-visible signs such as sounds.
+A trademark had to be capable of being represented graphically.
+Case law has interpreted this condition strictly and required the representation to be clear, precise, self-contained, easily accessible, intelligible, durable and objective.
+As from January 14, 2019, the requirement of graphical representation of a trademark has been removed.
 The new legislation requires that a trademark needs to be represented in a manner that enables the competent authorities and the public to determine the clear and precise subject matter of the protection.